 Kurdish forces also fired on protesters in Deir ez-Zor province in May 2019.
 There were also reports that Kurdish militiamen fired on a a protest by local Assyrian Christians in Qamishli in September 2018.

-Qamishli is a remnant AANES stronghold after most of the Rojava region (Kurdish northeast Syria) was seized by Turkish-led forces in the intervention of late 2019.
+Qamishli is a remnant AANES stronghold after much of the Rojava region (Kurdish northeast Syria) was seized by Turkish-led forces in the intervention of late 2019.
 The other towns that saw protests this week are in Arab-majority territory to the south that was taken by the SDF when they drove out ISIS in a years-long US-supported campaign ending in early 2019.

 So in the bizarre state of affairs since 2019, Arab and Turkish forces are occupying Kurdish-majority regions of northeast Syria, while Kurdish forces are occupying Arab-majority regions—a reality convenient to the intended Great Power carve-up of Syria, but certain to exacerbate Arab-Kurdish tensions.